fdformula/MathlyLua/README.md

 By default, [Mozilla Firefox](https://www.mozilla.org/) is the internet browser.
 If you use a different browser, <em>you need to edit the file <code>browser-setting.lua</code>.</em> See comments in the very file.

-Note: The *.lua files can be compiled with `luac`.
+Note: The file `mathly.lua` can be compiled with `luac`.
 To use compiled modules, we set `package.path` first as follows:

 ```Lua
 package.path = "./?.luac;;"